The Spice Train

 Spiced Irish Coffee

-This spiced Irish coffee is one of my favorite fall coffee drinks.
-It’s warm and comforting and invigorating and exciting at the same time.
+This spiced Irish coffee is a delicious fall coffee drink.
+It's warm and comforting and invigorating and exciting at the same time.
+In this version of the classic cocktail, you whip cream with pumpkin spice and top the Irish coffee with it.
+The spice adds delicious fall flavors to every sip!

 Spiced Irish coffee in a glass with fall leaves.